-Exercise can definitely play an important role in weight loss on keto, helping you create bigger caloric deficits and maintain or even slowly increase your muscle mass (yes, even when dieting it is possible to gain some muscle), thus improving your body composition.
+Exercise can definitely play an important role in weight loss on keto.
+It helps you create bigger caloric deficits and maintain or even slowly increase your muscle mass (yes, it is possible to gain some muscle even when dieting).
+This improves your body composition.

-Moving more will mean that you will be burning more calories.
+Moving more means that you will be burning more calories.
 The problem that some people encounter is increased appetite, and unfortunately, this can happen even on a keto diet.
-Hunger is actually a normal part of the weight loss process and you need to accept that on some days you will feel hungry, especially if you’re maintaining a big caloric deficit.
+Hunger is actually a normal part of the weight loss process.
+You need to accept that on some days you will feel hungry, especially if you’re maintaining a big caloric deficit.

 If intensive exercise makes you feel ravenous, you might want to try a lower intensity activity at first, such as walking, leisure biking, gardening, and so on.